-It wasn’t until I became a mother to my two special needs daughters that I began to see how God loves me.
+It wasn’t until I became a mother to my two special needs daughters that I began to see how much God loves me.
 To Him, I must have seemed like a special needs child, too.

 The God of Creation: The Beginning.

-The God of the Cross: Jesus.
+The God of the Cross: Yeshua.